EAzhir12/QualCode/README.md

 ## Repository Structure

 ├── docs/images/ # UI screenshots and figures used in the paper (Section 6)
-├── data/ # Benchmark datasets used for training and evaluation ├── results/ # Output results, processed metrics, and analysis outputs └── README.md # This file
+├── data/ # Benchmark datasets used for training and evaluation

-<pre> ├── docs/images/ # UI screenshots and figures used in the paper (Section 6) ├── data/ # Benchmark datasets used for training and evaluation ├── results/ # Output results, processed metrics, and analysis outputs └── README.md # This file </pre>
+├── results/ # Output results, processed metrics, and analysis outputs
+└── README.md # This file

 # QualCode Visualization